awsdocs/aws-iot-docs/developerguide/iot-policy-actions.md

 Represents the permission to update a device's shadow\.
 The `iot:UpdateThingShadow` permission is checked every time a request is made to update the shadow's contents\.

 **Note**
 The job execution policy actions apply only for the HTTP TLS endpoint\.
-If you use the MQTT endpoint, you must use MQTT policy actions defined in this topic\.Job Executions Policy Actions
+If you use the MQTT endpoint, you must use MQTT policy actions defined in this topic\.Job Executions AWS IoT Core Policy Actions

 iot:DescribeJobExecution
 Represents the permission to retrieve a job execution for a given thing\.
 The `iot:DescribeJobExecution` permission is checked every time a request is made to get a job execution\.